Bubonic Plaugue

 9/15/2024

-Although the Black Death eventually subsided, recurring outbreaks continued to occur for centuries, reminding humanity of the fragility of life and the ever-present threat of infectious disease.
-The legacy of the Black Death endures to this day, serving as a stark reminder of the devastating consequences of pandemics and the resilience of the human spirit in the face of adversity.
+The legacy of the bubonic plague remains a stark reminder of the devastating power of pandemics and the resilience of human societies in the face of adversity.

 Further Reading